topher6345/topher6345.github.io/_posts/2014-11-22-eight-queens.markdown

 At first, I thought an 8-element array of 8-element arrays would work.

 I settled on a 64 element array of `x` and `y` coordinates.

-## Analysis

-At very beginning I could see that removing diagonal elements would be the hardest part of the solution.

 ## Algorithm